Powering California’s economy: A catalyst for job creation and innovation

 With encouragement from professor Dionne, Velásquez applied to graduate school.
 This fall, he’ll start work on a Ph.D. in political science at UCLA, where he was awarded the prestigious Eugene V. Cota-Robles Fellowship and selected for the Competitive Edge Summer Bridge Program, a six-week intensive for newly admitted doctoral students from underrepresented backgrounds.
 He plans to study how the global resource extraction industry impacts local communities, like the lithium “gold rush” unfolding near his hometown.
 And thanks to UC’s generous financial aid package for low-income students, he’ll be starting his new journey debt-free.
 His ultimate goal: to become a professor and help other students, just as he was helped.

-Our discoveries shape the world
+Making discoveries that change the world

 UC’s research enterprise advances understanding of the world and improves lives, from curing diseases to developing new sources of clean energy.